kernelcoffee/ErgoMusic/README.md

 *How I do it ?*

-I am currently using Fedora 19 with QtCreator and Qt 5 from git.
+I am currently using Fedora 23 with QtCreator and Qt 5 SDK from Qt.io.

 *How you can do it ?*

-TODO
+Install taglib package
+Install Qt SDK from the qt.io website
+Open project in Qt Creator.

 ### OS X